-AdventureSmith’s Jenna Granger reviews her time sailing through Alaska’s Glacier Bay National Park aboard the 60-guest Wilderness Adventurer on the Glacier Bay National Park Adventure Cruise.
-Read on for her expert review and photos.
+AdventureSmith’s Jenna Granger reviews her time on a Glacier Bay cruise aboard the 60-guest Wilderness Adventurer.
+Read on for her expert review and photos from the Glacier Bay National Park Adventure Cruise.

 For my first trip to Alaska I wanted to do it right: get the best weather, see the most wildlife and venture out on land to experience the remote Alaskan wilderness without a whole lot of know-how.
 The only way to really do this—and do it well—was via small ship.
 The Wilderness Adventurer in early May was the way to go.
 With six days of sun (May can, but doesn’t always, offer some of the best weather of the year), bears, mountain goats and orca sightings, and lots of time off the ship kayaking and hiking, my first trip to Alaska hit most of my bucket list items (read my full Achievable Alaska Bucket List).
 My trip also included a few additional items that turned out to be just as important as wildlife sightings—and it was small ship cruising that made it all possible.